rust-lang/blog.rust-lang.org/posts/2016-08-10-Shape-of-errors-to-come.md

 Next, once we know the location, we need to explain what is going wrong.
 We do this by labeling points of interest in the code that helped explain the error.
-The most obvious place to begin labeling is where the error has occured.
+The most obvious place to begin labeling is where the error has occurred.
 It's the "what" of the error.

 In this example, you can see how we use these primary labels.
 With them, your eyes can see both the